Then a lawyer said, "But what of our Laws, master?"

 Email Poem |

-Analysis and Comments on Laws XIII
+Comments, Analysis, and Meaning on Laws XIII

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Laws XIII here.

 Commenting turned off, sorry.